pg-support/supt-km/docs/2. Troubleshooting/Product/Spark MINI/Spark MINI Firmware Troubleshooting.md

 # Spark MINI Firmware Troubleshooting
-> If customer encounter any issue during/after the firmware v1.9.2.34 update and fail to perform it successfully, please follow the following steps:
+> If customer encounter any issue during/after the firmware v1.10.2.57 update and fail to perform it successfully, please follow the following steps:

-*Note: Since March 2023, there is a new version of Spark MINI with the newer GD codec chip.
+~~*Note: Since March 2023, there is a new version of Spark MINI with the newer GD codec chip.
 Since GD is the latest Spark MINI version, it should have the latest firmware already installed when manufactured.
-Users with GD version Spark MINI do not need to update the firmware.*
+Users with GD version Spark MINI do not need to update the firmware.*~~

 ***You can judge a Spark MINI's version by looking at the 7th digit of its SN: `1` is the  old version; `2` is the latest GD version.***

-### 0 - Run as administrator
-If the customer encounters the error codes -1 or -2 on their Windows computers, please ask the customer to run the firmware updater as administrator (right click -> select ‘Run as administrator’).

-### 1 - General troubleshooting
+### 1 - Verify the SN
 If the firmware update still fails, ask the customer to provide a clear photo of the serial number of the Spark MINI.

-If the 7th number of the SN is 1, please use the macro:
+If the 7th number of the SN is 1, please use the macro and provide the updater with logs:
 <u># Spark MINI::Firmware Update Log (STM)</u>.

 or

-If the 7th number of the SN is 2, please use the macro:
+If the 7th number of the SN is 2, please use the macro and provide the updater with logs:
 <u># Spark MINI::Firmware Update Log (GD/MCU)</u>.